 Here we've rounded up the best free anti-malware software for Windows – whether you're looking for a whole new security package, or just an additional program to give your regular antivirus a boost.

-Discreet but effective, BitDefender is the best free software for protecting your PC from malware
+Discreet but effective, BitDefender is the best free anti-malware for your PC

 BitDefender Antivirus Free Edition is the strong, silent type.
 This anti-malware software doesn't even ask questions when you install it – it just quietly gets on with the job of identifying and eliminating anything that poses a risk to your safety and security.